 As for hosting, I personally use Cloudways, but I’ll warn you – it requires a bit of technical know-how to get your cloud server configured correctly.
 If you’d like to try it out, use code NUTSANDBOLTS at checkout for $10 in free credit.

 If you’re not comfortable dealing with all the tech pieces, I highly recommend SiteGround.
+Or, if you’d prefer a managed WordPress host who takes care of ALL the technical pieces for you, try WPEngine.

 No matter what domain registrar or hosting service you choose, be sure you understand what they provide, what it will cost, and how your site will be affected in the event of a move.
 You may think you’ll always stick with your current provider, but you never know what could happen in the future.
 Better to be prepared – assume the worst and hope for the best.